 Outdoor Festival - Business Lessons

-The list below covers some of my most valuable lessons during my business journey working at shows.
+The list below covers some of my most valuable lessons during my business journey as a roadshow artist.
 My lessons and list continues to grow.

 - In business I get what I put into it.
 If I never participated in shows my sales would be down 90%.
 That data tells me how valuable in person sales is for my market.